takaaki-mizuno/webapp-generator/README.md

 ### Installation

-1. Clone the repo
+1. Clone - Go to a folder where you would like to clone this tool and run following.
    ```sh
    $ git clone https://github.com/opn-ooo/opn-generator.git
    ```
-2. Build
+2. Build - Go to the opn-generator directory and run following.
    ```sh
    $ go build
    ```